 How to Touch Up Paint - The Tools - Roller brushes and angled brushes

-If you’ve never done touch up paint on your home, you may not be familiar with all of the tools that can be very useful in getting the project done.
-While you certainly don’t need a ton of unique supplies, these small tools will make the job easier!
+If you’ve never touched up paint around your home, you may not be familiar with all of the helpful tools.
+While you don’t need a ton of unique supplies, these items will make the job easier.

 Buying the Paint